Kissing spines can cause severe pain and seriously affect a horse’s performance. Find out what the signs are and how it can be treated...

 Treatment for kissing spine

-In cases where a definitive diagnosis has been made that the kissing spine are the true site of pain with the horse showing obvious signs of discomfort, surgery can be used to rectify the problem.
+In cases where a definitive diagnosis has been made that the kissing spines are the true site of pain with the horse showing obvious signs of discomfort, surgery can be used to rectify the problem.
 However, the original operation developed has been modified in recent years to offer a far less invasive, and much cheaper option, with a far shorter recovery period.

 “Instead of removing sections of bone, the ligaments between the spinal processes are cut — an Interspinous Ligament Desmotomy (ISLD),” explains Ricky Farr, MRCVS.
 “This can be done under standing sedation.